spraakbanken/multiged-2023/README.md

 The Merlin corpus is described in [Boyd et al. (2014)](http://www.lrec-conf.org/proceedings/lrec2014/pdf/606_Paper.pdf).
 Further documentation can be found on the [Merlin platform](https://www.merlin-platform.eu/).

+Note that tokens transcribed as entirely "-unreadable-" in the Merlin corpus have been omitted (partially unreadable tokens, such as "lem-unreadable-" have been retained).

 ### Swedish